 - Impact Stress – from flying objects, hail, baseballs.

-- Twisting Stress – from buildings or window frame sagging or settling.
+- Twisting Stress – from buildings or window frames sagging or settling.

-The first type, thermal stress, is the only one which film may affect.
-The use of window film will increase the thermal stress on sunlit glass; however, different types of glass have different solar absorption rates and will withstand different degrees of thermal stress. (“What Kind of Warranty Does The Window Film Carry?”)
-There is a chance that window film will void an existing glass warranty.
-If you follow our recommendations, the film applied will be specifically for your type of glass.
-ProTINT offers the No-Risk residential warranty which matches the terms and conditions set in the existing glass manufacturer’s warranty.
-With this coverage, you can enjoy the benefits of our window film without losing your glass warranty.
+The first type, thermal stress, is the only one that film may affect.
+The use of window film will increase the thermal stress on the sunlit glass; however, different types of glass have different solar absorption rates and will withstand different degrees of thermal stress.

 The second type is a more complex system of multiple layers and conductive coatings deposited on glass after it has been made.
 This type of low E glass gives heat rejection of 30% -50% in addition to reducing heat loss.

-Adding window film can drastically increase the heat rejection.
+Adding window film can drastically increase heat rejection.
 Also, on average, low E glass only filters 56% of the damaging UV rays, while our films have the ability to filter 99.9%.
-The combination of Low E glass and window film can be the best overall system in some climates. (“Will The Window Film Kill My House Plants?”)
-In most cases, if the plant is already receiving adequate light, the use of window film will not harm it.
-New growth or flowering may be retarded, and for a few days, the plant may go into a state of shock while it adjusts to the light change.
-If a particular plant would normally wilt by the end of a sunny day, it will actually thrive better with the film installed.
+The combination of Low E glass and window film can be the best overall system in some climates.

-Although there are some obvious guidelines in determining what, if any, effect window film will have on a plant (for instance, dark green plants need more light than lighter colored ones), there is a simple test which can be done prior to film installation; that is, merely move the plant to an area with less sunlight for a few days.
-In addition, most nurseries or local agriculture agencies can advise you whether a particular plant needs closer to maximal or minimal light. (“Will the Film Look Dark Or Shiny?”)
-Yes and No. Yes, there are films that are dark and there are films that have a reflective finish.
+Although there are some obvious guidelines in determining what, if any, effect window film will have on a plant (for instance, dark green plants need more light than lighter colored ones), there is a simple test that can be done prior to film installation; that is, merely move the plant to an area with less sunlight for a few days.
+In addition, most nurseries or local agriculture agencies can advise you whether a particular plant needs closer to maximal or minimal light.

 Sunlight is basically made of three elements: